Pumpkin-3906/Hello-world/README.md

 # Hello-world

 Hi, humans!

 Pumpkin-3906 here.
-I am new to the coding world, and gradually find the joy of programming.
-I hope I can become a better me one day in the future.
+I've had tacos on the moon and find them far superior to Earth tacos.
+(It's not true, of course)